-Overall, the in-season management of the fishery over the 2018 to 2021 period was successful.
+Overall, the in-season management of the fishery for the 2021/22 season was successful.
 No major issues were documented and in general, compliance with licence conditions and the catch validation program was very good.

 1. Stock Assessment and Research